David Radcliffe (mayor)

-Sir David Radcliffe (1834-1907) Mayor of Liverpool (1884-1886), was a well known businessman, magistrate and alderman in the city of Liverpool.
+Sir David Radcliffe (1834–1907) was mayor of Liverpool from 1884 to 1886.
+He was a British businessman, magistrate and alderman in the city of Liverpool.

 Early life

 Radcliffe was born in Almondbury, Yorkshire on 8 January 1834.
 He was the tenth child of eleven born to his father Amos and his mother Olive Jephson.

 Career

-Radcliffe trained as a plumber and initially he lived at home with his parents and was employed in an engineering business, which he later took over.
-By 1861 he ran a plumbing business employing ten men and four boys, and by 1871 Radcliffe was running a Plumbing and Brass Foundry which employed 39 men and 13 boys.
-From the early 1870s he became involved in several railway companies including the Lancashire and Yorkshire Railway and was Chairman of Liverpool United Tramways.
-Radcliffe was involved in the Conservative Party and was elected to the City Council in 1877.
-He was a director of several companies including the Ocean Accident and Guarantee Corporation and Andrew Handyside and Co.
+Radcliffe trained as a plumber.
+Initially, he lived at home with his parents and was employed in an engineering business, which he later took over.
+By 1861 he ran a plumbing business employing ten men and four boys, and by 1871 he was running a plumbing and brass foundry which employed 39 men and 13 boys.
+From the early 1870s, he became involved in several railway companies, including the Lancashire and Yorkshire Railway, and was chairman of Liverpool United Tramways.

+Radcliffe was involved in the Conservative Party, and was elected to the City Council in 1877.
+He was a director of several companies, including the Ocean Accident and Guarantee Corporation and Andrew Handyside and Co.